 In what follows, we adopt the terminology used to describe queue management within a router in a packet-switched network.
-We focus our attention on a general model for the problem where we are required to manage the admission control and scheduling modules of a single bounded size queue, where arriving traffic consists of {\em packets}, such that each packet has some {\em size} (e.g., in bytes), and a {\em processing requirement} (in processor cycles).
-A packet is successfully {\em transmitted} once the scheduling module has scheduled the packet for processing for at least its required number of cycles, while the packet resides in the buffer.
-If a packet is dropped from the buffer, either upon arrival due to admission control policies, or after being admitted and possibly partially, but not fully, processed (e.g., in scenarios where push-out is allowed), then the packet is irrevocably lost.
-We focus our attention on maximizing the {\em throughput} of the queue, measured by the overall number of bytes of packets that are successfully transmitted by the queue.
+We focus our attention on a general model for the problem where we are required to manage the admission control and scheduling units in a single bounded size queue, where arriving traffic consists of {\em packets}, such that each packet is labeled with its {\em size} (e.g., in bytes), and {\em processing requirement} (in processor cycles).
+A packet is successfully {\em transmitted} once the scheduling unit has scheduled the packet for processing for at least its required number of cycles, while the packet resides in the buffer.
+If a packet is dropped from the buffer, either upon arrival due to admission control policies or after being admitted and possibly partially, but not fully, processed (in scenarios where push-out is allowed), such a packet is irrevocably lost.
+We focus our attention on maximizing the {\em throughput} of the queue, measured by the total number of bytes of packets that are successfully transmitted by the queue.

-The above simple model highlights a natural tension between two (potentially) conflicting goals: on the one hand it seems beneficial to focus on packets which require few processing cycles, since these can contribute to the throughput relatively fast.
-On the other hand, one is also enticed to favor large packets since these imply a significant boost to the throughput once they are completed.
-Our work addresses this dilemma, and presents algorithms with provable performance guarantees in such settings.